Brass Ensemble Review

-The left bottom corner is designated to the color coded articulations.
+The left bottom corner is designated to the color-coded articulations.
 Easy to see, easy to switch, easy to expand and adjust.
-Beside that is a little X/Y graph that shows the movement of the articulation over time.
+Besides that is a little X/Y graph that shows the movement of the articulation over time.
 I really like this little implementation since it gives me a graphical equivalent of the sound and helps me a lot, especially when teaching.

-In the right corner sits a little speed control which is more powerful then it leads to believe at first sight.
-Dependent on the selected articulation, it gives you control over spread, playback speed, repetitions, rhythmic and more.
+In the right corner sits a little speed control which is more powerful than it leads to believe at first sight.
+Dependent on the selected articulation, it gives you control over spread, playback speed, repetitions, rhythm and more.

 The “Mixer” page shows four sliders.
-“Stereo”,”Close”,”Mid” and “Far”, as well as panning for each chanel.
+“Stereo”, ”Close”, ”Mid” and “Far”, as well as panning for each channel.
 The samples were originally recorded with 14 microphones which you can manage here via the sliders.
-Below the sliders sit Equalizer, Convolution Reverb, Filter and Compressor.
+Below the sliders sit Equalizer, Convolution Reverb, Filter, and Compressor.
 They all sound tailored to the samples and offer great contextual control.

 The “Articulations” page is easily accessed from the Performance page and allows you to select one of the 100 articulations for each articulation bank.
 This variety combined with the option to change articulations via key-switch or Midi CC offers great flexibility without the risk of being lost in the options.
 All possible articulations are neatly sorted by type and category so that building your own custom articulation set only takes a few clicks and is done in seconds.